Leystryku/Leystryku/README.md

   Hi there! 👋
 </h1>
 <h3 align="center">
-  💻 Development & Exploit Research | 🌴 Germany
+  💻 Software Development & More | 🌴 Germany
 </h3>

 ## About Me